ShaggyDog18/SD_MHZ19B/README.md

 MH-Z19B NDIR infrared gas module is a common type, small size sensor, using non-dispersive infrared (NDIR) principle to detect the existence of CO2 in the air, with good selectivity, non-oxygen dependent and long life.
 Built-in temperature compensation; and it has UART output and PWM output.

-This library features access to all module features though an abstracted class and methods to manage the module implemented in user-level functionality.
+This compact library features access to all module features though an abstracted class and methods to manage the module implemented in user-level functionality.

 The library does not work with PWM module signal.
 Communicates with the module by Hardware or Software UART.

-CO2 Measurement Range 0-2000ppm or 0-5000ppm.
+CO2 Measurement Range: 0-2000ppm or 0-5000ppm.
 Accuracy: ±(50ppm+3%).

 ## Library Methods